jxnblk/geomicons-open/README.md

 ---

+### Only using one or two icons
+If you're only using one or two icons in your markup, it's probably better to just put the SVG code inline.
+Open the icon SVG file and copy and paste the contents where you'd like to use it.
+Be sure to adjust the `id` attribute to not conflict with other elements.

+---

 ### Vector Drawing Applications
 The SVG files in the icons folder should open in applications such as Adobe Illustrator and Sketch.
 If you encounter any problems, please create an issue.